luukfroling/Mechanica/content/special/ChX3_IntroSpecialRelativity.md

 N.B.
 It is crucial to be very precise in your notation when it comes to coordinates and quantities.
 For instance: $S$ might talk about the $x$-component of the velocity of an object and denote this by $v_x$. $S'$, on the other hand can also talk about that component, but will not call it the $x$-component: in the world of $S'$ $x$ "does not exist", only $x'$ does.
 So it is better to write $v'_{x'}$ for the $x'$-component of the velocity of the object according to $S'$.
 It may look cumbersome, and to a certain extend it is, but it actually does make sense. $S'$ would say that this component is $\frac{dx'}{dt'}$ both space and time having a prime.
 Hence, naturally $S'$ would talk about $\vec{r}' = x' \hat{x'} + y' \hat{y'} + z' \hat{z'}$ or $\vec{v}' = v'_{x'} \hat{x'} + v'_{y'} \hat{y'} + v'_{z'} \hat{z'}$

 ### Lorentz Transformation and its inverse
-The Lorentz Transformation, like the Galilei Transformation is a communication protocol for $S$ and $S'$.
+The Lorentz Transformation, like the Galilean Transformation is a communication protocol for $S$ and $S'$.
 It allows them to interpret information that they get from each other in their own 'world', i.e. coordinate system.

 For instance, if $S$ sees an object moving with $v_x$, $S'$ can 'translate' this information via the Lorentz Transformation into $v'_{x'}$ and $v'_{y'}$ or so if applicable.
 Of course, $S$ also needs such a translation scheme when receiving information from $S'$.
 That is: $S$ needs the inverse transformation.